znkaihuang/whats-next/README.md

 ## Live demonstration

 "What's next" has been deployed on Heroku.
-Click [the link](https://whats-next-demo.herokuapp.com) to have a go.
+Click [the link](https://whats-next-demo.herokuapp.com) and use the following demonstrated account to have a go:
-Demonstrated account:

 - Username: Timo
 - Password: demo